Atelier-Shiori/SwinsianDiscord/Readme.md

 SwinsianDiscord is a simple menubar app for macOS that allows you to share what you are playing in Swinsian or iTunes/Music App in Discord via Rich Presence.
 [Swinsian](https://swinsian.com) is a Advanced Music Player for Mac.

 This program works on macOS El Capitan or later and requires Swinsian version >= 1.8.8 or Apple iTunes to work.
-Music.app suppport requires macOS 10.15 Catalina, but it does not support elapsed time due to the app not providing that information.
+Music.app suppport requires macOS 10.15 Catalina or later.
+This is Universal Binary 2 compatible.

 The logo and the program name, Swinsian is owned by the respective owners.